 So they walk through this process sometimes very quickly, sometimes very slow, but the process is always the same.
 So podcasts, content marketing, Facebook live streams, all of this stuff, the goal is not to sell shit.
 The goal is to grow the awareness so that down the line we can sell shit.
 That’s what all of these awareness mediums bring up.
 So anymore, we have an awareness ad.
 It is usually a video ad, usually anymore is the tall video ads, those social videos that I’m sure you’ve seen of us.
 And we do them for all of our clients.

 Then we go to an interesting ad, which is a freebie.
 It might be a lead magnet, might be a webinar.
 Then we go into the desire phase, which is like a VSL or a webinar or a long or short form sales video.
 And then of the people who take action and purchase something, those are our buyers.
-And everybody who doesn't take action, those people are entered into a retargeted audience or an email campaign or whatever.
+And everybody who doesn’t take action, those people are entered into a retargeted audience or an email campaign or whatever.
 So basically the process is, you create that, those main interest groups.
 They become aware, which puts them into the interest category.
 They are opt-in for something which brings them into desire.
-And then they take action on your offer.
-And sometimes they take action, and then they go back to desire and take action again and go back to desire.
+Then they take action on your offer.
+Sometimes they take action, and then they go back to desire and take action again and go back to desire.

-And that's your lifetime customer value is the person who is buying from you again and again and again, because your products are great, because your customer service is great, whatever, every business has their own thing.
-But the people who are looping that action and desire, action, desire, action, desire, that's a sustainable business.
-But think of like Apple, you had Mac computers and then you had iPods, then you had iPhone, then you had iPads, so they're just looping customer desire, so.
+That’s your lifetime customer value is the person who is buying from you again and again and again, because your products are great, because your customer service is great, whatever, every business has their own thing.
+But the people who are looping that action and desire, action, desire, action, desire, that’s a sustainable business.
+But think of like Apple, you had Mac computers and then you had iPods, then you had iPhone, then you had iPads, so they’re just looping customer desire, so.

 That’s what I got for today about buyer engagement.
 I have, literally I was just on a roll, so I don’t know if any questions came in or anything.
 It looks like we’ve got a couple of questions.
 Okay, cool.
 So Facebook video ads, how do they work for awareness?
 Okay, so the Facebook video ads, basically the goal of the video ads, and when we set up video ads for clients, the goal is to expose a cold audience to your brand, to your message, to your business.
 So what we’re doing is we’re, anybody who watches more than 10 seconds of that video, we then put into a retargeting campaign and then they see your lead magnet, your webinar ad, all of that stuff.